 Their upcoming schedule includes snakes, worms and fishing!

 Your whole family might be interested in guided nature hikes, led by naturalists around the marsh, the first Saturday of the month.

 2. Wapsi Educational Center, Dixon, Iowa.

-Another great spot with some really cool summer opportunities is the Wapsi Educational Center in Dixon.
+Another great spot is the Wapsi Educational Center in Dixon.

 In addition to scenic trails and river access, the center uses natural history and live animal displays to educate the public about prairies, woodlands, and animal life.

 3. Young Pioneers in the QC

 If you’re looking for some more structured recreational activities for your kids this summer, examples abound at the Dan Nagle Walnut Grover Pioneer Village.

 This camp offers multiple one-week sessions, from June to August, Monday through Friday for children age 6-12.